dwdas9/home/articles/MicrosoftFabric/ETL-Pyspark-Notebook-Lakehouse.md

   ![alt text](image-1.png)

 {: .highlight }
-  The Copy data activity provides the best performance when copying data from large datasets.
+{: .fw-400 }
-  Copy data is the fastest and most direct method for migrating data from one system to another, with no transformations applied.
+  The **Copy data** activity: Best performance, fastest, most-direct when copying data from large datasets or migrating data from one system to another.
+But, this activity can't do any transformation.

-2. [**Power BI Dataflow**](https://learn.microsoft.com/en-us/fabric/data-factory/dataflows-gen2-overview): Power BI Dataflows can handle both ingestion and transformation.
+1. [**Power BI Dataflow**](https://learn.microsoft.com/en-us/fabric/data-factory/dataflows-gen2-overview): Power BI Dataflows can handle both ingestion and transformation.
 They support ingestion from thousands of sources and use Power Query for transformation. **Note:** Fabric uses the same Power BI Dataflow.
    ![Dataflows](image.png)

-3. **Manual Upload**: You can always manually upload your files into a folder.
+2. **Manual Upload**: You can always manually upload your files into a folder.
 Then you can use a Noteook or Dataflow for the transformation and Delta Lake Table creation :-)
   ![alt text](image-2.png)

 - **Additionally**, there's an important T-SQL command called [**COPY INTO**](https://learn.microsoft.com/en-us/sql/t-sql/statements/copy-into-transact-sql?view=fabric&preserve-view=true).
 This command copies data into tables and supports Parquet and CSV formats from Azure Data Lake Storage Gen2/Azure Blob.
 However, it only copies data into tables and not into Lakehouse folders from external systems.